IDCH/build-tools/ReadMe.txt

 ivysettings.xml contains the configuration for using Apache Ivy to retrieve Java dependencies from the Ivy repository identified in ../ivy-repository.properties.
 This repository should be used rather than the public Maven 2 repositories, as the latter are missing some modules, and have others in weird places, or with incorrect metadata.
+If you don't yet have an ivy-repository.properties, copy ivy-repository.properties.example and modify as appropriate.